 2017 – present: Director of Art School, the new company supporting the education sector and arts industry to work together to improve and protect arts education.

-2013 – 2017: Course Leader for MA Dramatic Writing, Drama Centre London and Central Saint Martins.
-Graduates include Titilola Dawudu, who Jennifer helped win a Women of the Future Award, Conor Hunt, whose first year play was produced at Theatre 503 and Edinburgh, Liberty Martin, who was selected for the Red Rock Shadow Scheme and BBC Continuing Drama scheme directly via the course and many other talented writers.
+2013 – 2017: Course Leader for MA Dramatic Writing, Drama Centre London.
+Graduates include Titilola Dawudu, who Jennifer helped win a Women of the Future Award and who is now Associate Dramaturg at the Bush Theatre, Conor Hunt, whose first year play was produced at Theatre 503 and Edinburgh, Liberty Martin, who was selected for the Red Rock Shadow Scheme and BBC Continuing Drama scheme directly via the course and many other talented writers.

 2016 – 2017: co-creator and Director of The Student Guide to Writing: Playwriting with the Bush Theatre and Oberon Books, a competition to provide access to the leading training coming out of the industry playwriting training programmes which had never been published before.